 Noise levels in restaurants are a growing concern for patrons, employees, and restaurant owners alike.
 In fact, nationally known reviewers have started to include the loudness of restaurants as factors in their ratings.
 And with good reason.
 A recent Zagat Dining Trends Survey found that noise in restaurants was ranked as diners’ top complaint.

 Noise levels can pose a potential issue for restaurant workers, too.
-According to the Occupational Safety and Health Administration (OSHA), noise-induced hearing loss has been one of the most prevalent occupational health concerns in the United States for more than 25 years.
-The National Institute for Occupational Safety and Health (NIOSH) recommends that employees’ exposure to noise not exceed 85 decibels for 8 hours to minimize the risk of noise-induced hearing loss.
-When employee noise exposure is equal to or greater than 85 decibels for an 8-hour shift, OSHA requires employers to implement a hearing conservation program.
+According to the Occupational Safety and Health Administration (OSHA), part of the the Centers for Disease Control and Prevention (CDC), noise-induced hearing loss has been one of the most prevalent occupational health concerns in the United States for more than 25 years.
+The National Institute for Occupational Safety and Health (NIOSH), also part of the CDC recommends that employees' exposure to noise not exceed 85 dBA for an 8-hour shift, OSHA requires employers to implement a hearing conservation program.
+When employee noise exposure is equal to or greater than 85 dBA for an 8-hour shift, OSHA requires employers to implement a hearing conservation program.
 Through these programs, employees’ hearing is monitored, tested, and tracked for potential hearing loss; employees are provided with hearing protection, such as earplugs, and educational materials about the risk of noise exposure.

 Next time you are checking out a new restaurant, remember to consider its loudness rating to determine whether it’s worth the visit.
 If you can’t find a noise rating before choosing a restaurant, use this common sense rule: If you have to raise your voice to be heard by the people at your table, it’s probably too loud.

 If you do decide to try a potentially loud restaurant, bring along some earplugs or earmuffs as a way to protect your hearing while enjoying good food.
 Additional tips if you think a restaurant is too noisy include: